 8. Color pop terrazzo

-Terrazzo still reins a popular choice, but instead of the white background combined with neutral pops of color, combine the trend for dark countertops and bold color and inject some pizzazz into your terrazzo kitchen, as seen here in this Hackney home designed by Yard Architects (opens in new tab).
+Terrazzo still reins a popular choice, but instead of the white background combined with neutral pops of color, combine the trend for dark countertops and bold color and inject some pizzazz into your terrazzo kitchen, as seen here in this home designed by Yard Architects.

-'The counter is made from a bespoke Terrazzo colour mix by Diepseker (opens in new tab) and unites the colours of the floor, oak cladding and cupboard doors and the tiled floor leads seamlessly to the outside patio,' says Simon Graham, director at Yard Architects.
+'The waterfall countertop is made from a bespoke Terrazzo colour mix by Diepseker and unites the colours of the floor, oak cladding and cupboard doors and the tiled floor leads seamlessly to the outside patio,' says Simon Graham, director at Yard Architects.
 It's a slightly more unusual kitchen material, and will make your design stand out more than marble veining.

 What are invisible kitchen countertops?